We can link poor Oral Health to various diseases

-In the morning when I get up I use the Ayurveda method of oil pulling.
+In the morning when I get up, I use the Ayurveda method of oil pulling.
 You can use extra virgin olive oil or coconut oil.
-I take a small spoonful and keep it in my mouth for at least 10 min up to 20 min.
+I take a small spoonful and keep it in my mouth for at least 10 minutes up to 20 minutes.
 Do not swallow!
-After spitting it out rinse with water.
+After spitting it out, rinse with water.

-When you buy mouth water it should be the herbal type one, often the “normal” ones have in ingredients which kill the good bacteria you have in your mouth.
+When you buy mouth water, it should be the herbal type one, often the “normal” ones have ingredients that kill the good bacteria you have in your mouth.

 Photo Source: Pixabay